delaford/game/README.md

 ### 1. Website

-First, using your terminal or Sequel Pro or PHPMyAdmin (or whatever), create your `MySQL` database.
+First, using your terminal or Sequel Pro or PHPMyAdmin, create your `MySQL` database.
+Easy peasy.

 Secondly, in your terminal, make a new directory called `navarra` and type the following: